vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-1_Gather_Data.md

 **Note: Keeping the process constant means that only the genetic material variables will be considered inside of the model.
 Those are the only variables that we want to be more diverse.**

 8. Notice also that each of the SRA entries have a `Run` associated with it.
 The word `Run` is short for "Sequencing Run", and is synonymous with the metagenomic sample that we are looking at.
-"Runs" typically have "SRR" or "ERR" identification numbers;
+"Runs" are usually assigned either an "SRR" or an "ERR" identification number;
-"SRR" means that the sequencing-run was originally deposited at NCBI, whereas "ERR" that the sequencing-run was originally deposited at NCBI's European analog, "EBI".
+"SRR" means that the sequencing-run was originally deposited at NCBI, whereas "ERR" mean that the sequencing-run was originally deposited at NCBI's European analog, "EBI".
 Click on the Run to see the Sequence Read Archive entry, and the information associated with the run: